marcuspearce/MP_FairFace/README.md

 # MP_FairFace

-Assignment to join Professor Joo's Research
+**Goal:** To try to replicate the results from the paper 'FairFace: Face Attribute Dataset for Balanced Race, Gender, and Age', as well as learn more about Professor Joo's research.

 Original paper: https://arxiv.org/abs/1908.04913

 Original GitHub Repo: https://github.com/dchen236/FairFace

-Goal: To try to replicate the results from the paper 'FairFace: Face Attribute Dataset for Balanced Race, Gender, and Age', as well as learn more about Professor Joo's research.
+Note: The datasets, as well as pretrained models, are not included in this repo, but can be found in the Original GitHub Repo above.
+They are not included as they are either exceed GitHub's max file size or it took too long to upload

 ### Progress